appointed

 双语例句

-约定的时间都过了,别是他不来了吧? - She was appointed a US delegate to the United Nations.
+约定的时间都过了,别是他不来了吧? - He has been appointed as ambassador to the United nations.